“This copy’s just too long. No one’s going to read that.” “You can’t put that much copy on a website.” “How we going to do that on social media?

 Call it the Twitter effect.
 Or maybe the Trumpification of corporate communications.
 Persuasion is being beaten down, tweet by tweet, and reduced to banal snippets designed to “improve engagement.”

-The fact is, there are times and places where you absolutely, positively need more than just a pithy headline and a quick blurb.
+Sometimes you absolutely, positively need more than just a pithy headline and a quick blurb for your ad copy.

 I see it frequently in the natural foods industry… a company will have a delicious new product for sale on Thrive Market and Amazon and various niche websites, but they use the same, truncated, incomplete copy on every site.
 Not a single one gives an adequate explanation of “why buy.”
 It’s an obvious, unfortunate, cut and paste job.